mendicant-original/s9-e2/README.md

 again, I decided it was time to find some games where we could work together.
 After experimenting with a few, we quickly found our two favorites: Pandemic and Forbidden Island.
 But now that we've played them so much, we're looking for more.
 That's where you come in.

-During this assignment, your going to create your own cooperative board game using similar mechanics to those in Pandemic and Forbidden Island.
+During this assignment, you are going to create your own cooperative board game using similar mechanics to those in Pandemic and Forbidden Island.
 You should attempt to model the game and let a single player play a few turns via the console.
 You don't need fancy graphics or